wikiworm/InventoryValue/README.md

 ![Configuration](https://user-images.githubusercontent.com/5294864/102701144-eea3d380-4221-11eb-9b66-bbb6d91408b3.png "Configuration")

 ### Use HighAlchemy Value
-When checked, the inventory values calculation will use the coin value received from casting high alchemy on the item.
+If checked then the inventory values calculation will use the coin value received from casting high alchemy on the item.

 ### Ignore Coins
-When checked, the inventory value calculation will ignore coins in the user's inventory.
+If checked then the inventory value calculation will ignore coins in the user's inventory.

 ### Ignore Items
-When a comma or semicolon separated list of item names is provided, those items will not be included in the inventory value.
+Provide a comma (or semicolon) separated string of item names to ignore the item (or High Alchemy) value in the inventory value calculation.

 ![Ignoring Items](https://user-images.githubusercontent.com/5294864/102701261-2b23ff00-4223-11eb-97c6-0ccc197d2896.png)
 ![image](https://user-images.githubusercontent.com/5294864/102736363-bcbe6a00-4312-11eb-8417-bf0d69f517ac.png)